Edward Salomon: Career

 In 1864, Salomon resumed his law practice in Milwaukee.
 In 1869 he moved to New York City, where he continued his law practice for a number of years as legal representative for various important German interests.
 When he retired in 1894, he returned to Germany and lived there until his death.

 Death

-Salomon died April 21, 1909 in Germany at Frankfurt am Main.
-He was buried at Frankfurt's Alter Jüdischer Friedhof ("Old Jewish Cemetery").
+Salomon died April 21, 1909, in Germany at Frankfurt am Main.

-Family life
+Family

-Salomon married a woman named Elise Nebel.
-He had three brothers, Charles Eberhard Salomon, Frederich Salomon, and Herman Salomon who were involved in the American Civil War.
+Salomon married Elise Nebel.
+He had three brothers, Charles Eberhard Salomon, Frederich Salomon, and Herman Salomon, all of whom were involved in the American Civil War.